 Agreements between firms not to hire or compete for each other's employees, referred to as no-poach agreements, and agreements between firms about employee compensation levels, known as wage-fixing agreements, are also horizontal agreements.
 No-poach agreements have recently become an enforcement priority for U.S. antitrust agencies.
-The DOJ has recently brought criminal charges against firms and individuals who enter into naked no-poach and wage-fixing agreements, 82 in addition to bringing a series of high-profile civil no-poach lawsuits against firms in various industries.
-83
+The DOJ has recently brought criminal charges against firms and individuals who enter into naked no-poach and wage-fixing agreements, sin addition to bringing a series of high-profile civil no-poach lawsuits against firms in various industries. sin

 Vertical agreements are agreements between firms that occupy different levels of distribution-e.g., a supplier and a distributor.
 Vertical agreements are usually not considered per se illegal and, therefore, are typically subject to a rule of reason analysis.
-Unlike agreements between horizontal competitors, vertical agreements often have procompetitive effects, and "[p]er se rules of illegality are appropriate only when they relate to conduct that is manifestly anticompetitive."
-As the United States Supreme Court has summarized, modern case law recognizes the "differences in economic effect between vertical and horizontal agreements."
-5 firm's downstream distribution of products.
-The antitrust laws are less concerned with intrabrand restraints because they more narrowly concern a firm's management of its own business and products, and courts consistently recognize how such restraints can promote interbrand competition between firms.
-Interbrand restrictions, on the other hand, may directly impact the ability of a company's competitors to compete or access inputs needed to compete.
+Unlike agreements between horizontal competitors, vertical agreements often have procompetitive effects, and "[p]er se rules of illegality are appropriate only when they relate to conduct that is manifestly anticompetitive."87 As the United States Supreme Court has summarized, modern case law recognizes the "differences in economic effect between vertical and horizontal agreements."88

 Vertical agreements include intrabrand restraints and interbrand restraints.
-Intrabrand restraints are agreements that restrict a
+Intrabrand restraints are agreements that restrict a firm's downstream distribution of products.